Bhlaraidh Extension

 The combined capacity could therefore generate approximately 192MW.

-Update and Public Exhibition (June 2025)
+Update and Public Exhibition (July 2025)

-Since the project’s consent in August 2022 our project team has been working to progress the project towards construction, however due to a range of economic challenges it will not be possible to progress the project in its current consented form.
+Since the project’s consent in August 2022, our project team has been working to progress the project towards construction; however, due to a range of economic challenges, it will not be possible to progress the project in its current consented form.

-We look forward to welcoming you to the event on the day.
-In the meantime, a link to the scoping documents for the proposed variations to Bhlaraidh Extension’s consent can be accessed here: Scottish Government - Energy Consents Unit - Application Details
+A link to the scoping documents for the proposed variations to Bhlaraidh Extension’s consent can be accessed here: Scottish Government - Energy Consents Unit - Application Details

 Section 36 consent - August 2022